interledger/rafiki/docs/transaction-api.md

 3. Recoverable failure.
 In cases such as an idle timeout, Rafiki may elect to automatically retry the payment.
 The state remains `Sending`, but internally tracks that the payment failed and when to schedule another attempt.

-In the `Completed` and `Cancelled` cases, remaining funds in the Interledger sub-account are returned to the funding account and the trustline is not replenished.
-Note: if the payment is retried, the same Interledger sub-account is used for the subsequent attempt.
+In the `Completed` and `Cancelled` cases, remaining funds in the Interledger account are returned to the funding account.
+Note: if the payment is retried, the same Interledger account is used for the subsequent attempt.

 ### Manual recovery